 WorkSafe Saskatchewan’s learning collaboratives

 - shared learning

-… to create a stronger safety workplace culture in Saskatchewan.
+… to create a stronger workplace safety culture in Saskatchewan.

+WorkSafe Saskatchewan’s learning collaboratives